 - Distracted driving – Whether the distraction is being immersed in a conversation that’s occurring inside the vehicle, texting a friend, glancing at a social media feed, or capturing a quick photo on a smartphone, these can all lead to dangerous accidents.
 In the frame of one second, a lot can go wrong on a fast-moving highway.

-- Poor vehicle maintenance or a defective vehicle – Cars require maintenance.
+- Poor motor vehicle maintenance or a defective vehicle – Cars require maintenance.
 Without proper maintenance, things can go wrong while on a highway, potentially causing a serious accident.
-Similarly, vehicles that are improperly manufactured can break down and cause an accident.
+Similarly, cars that are improperly manufactured can break down and cause an accident.

 Most of the above causes are completely or at least partially avoidable.
-If all Nebraska drivers did their part to obey the laws of traffic, pay attention to the road, and drive cautiously whenever appropriate, we could avoid a large percentage of our state’s car accidents.
+If all Nebraska drivers did their part to obey the laws of traffic, pay attention to the road, and drive cautiously whenever appropriate, we could avoid a large percentage of car accidents in Nebraska.

 The Implications and Consequences of Car Accidents